 Note we have more effective technologies that are better than overload heaters that are used for motor protection.
 For example, we can detect overloading conditions by monitoring the temperature of the stator windings directly, using thermocouples or resistance temperature detectors (RTDs), which report winding temperatures to an electronic ‘trip’ unit with the same control responsibilities as an overload heater assembly.
 This advanced technique is used on large electric motors, and/or in critical process applications where motor reliability is vital.

-2 thoughts on “Fuses & Circuit Breakers vs. Overload Heaters for Industrial Motor Protection”
+3 responses to “Fuses & Circuit Breakers vs. Overload Heaters for Industrial Motor Protection”